ShahMAnuj/Learning_Python/README.md

 Search around on [jupyter.org](https://jupyter.org/) or Google or YouTube if you want to learn more about how to use this wonderful software, or if you are having trouble setting it up.

+## Interactive mode ##

+In PowerShell, if you type in `python -i filename.py`, then you will enter the interactive mode of Python.
+This mode is good for playing around.

+- You can exit interactive mode by typing `exit()`.
+- You can use the `help()` function to get insightful [docstrings](https://realpython.com/documenting-python-code/) on various Python things.